 Kenya is a country of significant ethnic and geographic diversity.
 Home to 41 million people, the population consists of more than 40 tribes and numerous ethnic groups.
 The population of Kenya is remarkably young, with 75% of the population under the age of 30.
 Kenya’s population has tripled over the last 30 years, a trend that will continue given the high fertility rate (4.49 children per woman).

 Despite large gains in the health sector, Kenya still has much to overcome: life expectancy has declined since 1990 and is currently at 55 years; infant mortality rate is 44 deaths per 1,000; and preventable diseases such as malaria, HIV/AIDS, pneumonia, diarrhea and malnutrition are said to claim a child every four minutes.
 Female genital mutilation was outlawed in 2011, though continues to factor into the high rate of maternal mortality during childbirth.

-Following the success of EAGLS 2015, PaperSeed is partnering with The Creative Action Institute (formerly ArtCorps) to bring 30 low-income, high-potential girls together for a week of leadership training.
+Following the growing success of the East African Girls Leadership Summit (EAGLS) 2015, 2016, and 2017, we are continuing our work with The Creative Action Institute (formerly ArtCorps) to bring 50 low-income, high-potential girls from Kenya, Rwanda, Tanzania, and Uganda together for a week of leadership training.